andyberry88/wordpress-with-git/README.md

    - change file perms  to 600 on the checked in keys (and make sure git status doesnt think the files have changed)
    - check ssh git@github.com works and reports the correct user
   - change www-data users default shell 'chsh www-data -s /bin/bash' - it makes life easier
-  - symlink the apache config to config/www.my-domain.vhost-conf - then apache config is checked in
-   - macros make it easier to have the same config in dev environments
  - install apache's mod-macro 'apt-get install libapache2-mod-macro' and 'a2enmod macro'
  - install apache's mod-rpaf 'apt-get install libapache2-mod-rpaf' and 'a2enmod rpaf' (only needed if behind a reverse proxy)
  - enable apache's mod expires 'a2enmod expires' and mod filter 'a2enmod filter'
  - enable apache's mod-rewrite 'a2enmod rewrite' and mod-headers 'a2enmod headers'
  - create a symlink in /etc/logrotate.d to scripts/logrotate_apache
-   - the config in the config template writes logs to the logs directory - this will make sure they get rotated
    - remember to change the path in logrotate_apache